 - Develop a roadmap including recommendations and an implementation strategy for the environmental optimization of aircraft trajectories in close collaboration with aviation stakeholders.

-The following list contains information about a selection of projects which feed into ATM4E:
+The following list contains information about a selection of projects which fed into ATM4E:

 This project has received funding from the SESAR Joint Undertaking under grant agreement No 699395 under European Unionīs Horizon 2020 research and innovation programme.